Samsung Commercial Vehicles Logo PNG

 Samsung Commercial Vehicles: Brand overview

-One of the biggest companies in South Korea, Samsung Group, chose to enter the automobile business in 1994, marking the beginning of Samsung Commercial Vehicles’ existence.
-This choice was a component of Samsung’s business diversification plan and its goal to dominate all important industries globally.
+One of South Korea’s biggest companies, Samsung Group, entered the automobile business in 1994, marking the beginning of Samsung Commercial Vehicles’ existence.
+This choice was part of Samsung’s business diversification plan and its goal to dominate all key industries globally.

-Having previously gained experience in the production of ships and heavy machinery, Samsung Heavy Industries founded the new company.
-The main objective was manufacturing commercial vehicles, such as buses and trucks.
+Having previously gained experience in ship and heavy machinery production, Samsung Heavy Industries founded the new company.
+The main objective was to manufacture commercial vehicles, such as buses and trucks.

-In 1995, the company started building its first vehicle manufacturing plant in Daegu, South Korea.
+In 1995, the company began construction of its first vehicle manufacturing plant in Daegu, South Korea.
 Designed using the most recent automotive manufacturing technologies, this plant had the capacity to produce up to 200,000 cars annually.

-Concurrent with the factory’s establishment, Samsung engaged in negotiations for technology collaboration with many global automakers.
+Concurrent with the factory’s establishment, Samsung engaged in negotiations with many global automakers regarding technology collaboration.
 Consequently, a technology transfer deal was established with Nissan Diesel, currently part of the Volvo Group, to produce trucks and buses.

 The company debuted the SV110, its first truck, in 1997.
 This medium-duty truck was created using Nissan Diesel technology.
-The SV110’s dependability and effectiveness won its favor in the South Korean market.
+The SV110’s dependability and effectiveness won it favor in the South Korean market.

 A significant milestone was achieved in 1998 when the first bus was introduced.
 This city bus was also created utilizing technologies from Nissan Diesel.
 Positive comments were made about the bus’s comfort and fuel efficiency.

-However, despite these early triumphs, significant challenges were encountered during the Asian financial crisis of 1997–1998.
+Despite these early triumphs, significant challenges arose during the Asian financial crisis of 1997–1998.
 The crisis significantly negatively affected the South Korean economy, decreasing demand for commercial vehicles.

 The company was sold in 1999 due to the financial crisis and the reorganization of the Samsung Group.
 In 2000, following protracted negotiations, the Renault Group acquired it.